FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Canine hair loss, or bald spots are common, as are excessive licking or scratching (particularly of the belly, legs, tail or face), red irritated 'hot-spots' or a rash.
+Hair loss and/or bald spots are common in dogs with allergies, as are excessive licking or scratching (particularly of the belly, legs, tail or face), red irritated 'hot-spots' or a rash.

-You can find out more about recognizing and treating canine allergies on my Dog Allergies page.
+You can find out more about recognizing and treating Fido's allergies on my Dog Allergies page.